IPA Core – Values

 To be in touch with oneself, one’s own being and one’s own history, to be who one is and seek fulfilment and meaning.
 Focus on differentiation and integration, thinking in wholes and contexts

-- The holistic and value-oriented human being
+- The holistic and value-oriented person

 - The basic feeling is that there are universal truths and values.
-Everything is man-made

 Integration